 Pomeranians as Sled Dogs

 The Pomeranian is a hardy breed that has been around for centuries.
-Though it may not have the speed or endurance of some other breeds like Huskies, it does not make them any less impressive.
+Though it may not have the speed or endurance of other breeds like Huskies, it does not make them any less impressive.
 The ancestors of Pomeranians were known to be tough, brave dogs.
 They once pulled carts and sleds for their owners in the wintertime when roads were too icy or snowy to travel on foot.

-It's hard to imagine, but Pomeranians still have the qualities of good sled dogs.
-They retain similar wolf-like characteristics and functions such as intelligence, agility, and a thick fluffy coat.
+It’s hard to imagine, but Pomeranians still have the qualities of good sled dogs.
+They retain similar wolf-like characteristics and functions, such as intelligence, agility, and a thick, fluffy coat.

 Pomeranians are known for being a happy breed.
 They have been seen romping around, playing in the snow.